 lack of income and productive resources to ensure sustainable livelihoods; hunger and malnutrition; ill health; limited or lack of access to education and other basic services; increased morbidity and mortality from illness; homelessness and inadequate housing; unsafe environments and social discrimination and exclusion.
 It is also characterised by lack of participation in decision making and in civil, social and cultural life.
 It occurs in all countries: as mass poverty in many developing countries, pockets of poverty amid wealth in developed countries, loss of livelihoods as a result of economic recession, sudden poverty as a result of disaster or conflict, the poverty of low-wage workers, and the utter destitution of people who fall outside family support systems, social institutions and safety nets.

 These are relative definitions of poverty, which see poverty in terms of minimum acceptable standards of living within the society in which a particular person lives.
-(UN, 1995)
+(UN, 1995) But 'overall poverty' goes further, recognising the many factors that can contribute to deprivation.
+In 2010, the United Nations Development Programme, adopted a Multidimensional Poverty Index (MPI) covering health and education, as well as standards of living (see also International agencies - measuring multi-dimensional poverty for a discussion of the MPI).

 In 2000, world leaders came together at United Nations Headquarters in New York to adopt the United Nations Millennium Declaration.
 This declaration committed their nations to a new global partnership to reduce extreme poverty and set out a series of time-bound targets – with a deadline of 2015 – that have become known as the Millennium Development Goals.
 The development goals cover eight areas: